 An insurance broker is an expert who will advise what you need and help to ensure you are protected.

 Rental property insurance generally costs more than standard home insurance; however, insurance rates vary.
 Rates are based on risk, building replacement value, and the coverages you choose on your policy.
-Insurance discounts can also lower the cost of your insurance.
+Property insurance discounts can also lower the cost of your insurance.

 Here is an example: If you have a triplex with three separate families residing in the building, the risk is much higher than if you have one family living in a building.
 The higher risk means the cost of insurance for the triplex will be higher.